hyperledger/anoncreds-spec/spec/w3c_representation.md

         ```
       * `sub_proof` - [cryptographyc proof](./data_flow_presentation_create_presentation.md#generate-the-presentation) generated for each used credential
     * encoding the object using `MessagePack` and next encoding the output bytes as `Base64Url` string with no padding.
-* `mapping` - explicit mapping pointing to the data requested in the presentation request
-    * data: attribute/predicate reference (key) in the presentation request
-        * `revealedAttributes` - list of requested attributes revealed using the credential
-        * `unrevealedAttributes` - list of requested attributes presented in the credential but left unrevealed
-        * `requestedPredicates` - list of predicates resolved using the credential
 * `timestamp` - (Optional) if revocation supported and requested, time as a total number of seconds from Unix Epoch
   representing pointing to the specif moment of revocation registry